New RDA logo (002)

 • Grain and Livestock Producer in Bruce Rock

-• Co-founder and co-Program Director, Wheatbelt & Beyond Youth Mentoring (WBYM)
+• Co-founder/co-CEO Wheatbelt & Beyond Youth Mentoring (WBYM) (Supporting youth since 2011)

-• Former Board Member, WA Women’s Advisory Council
+• Former Board Member of WA Women’s Advisory Council

 Councillor Aspinall